 Erected 1999 by Indiana Historical Bureau, Kosciusko County Historical Society, and Kosciusko County Convention and Visitors Bureau.
 (Marker Number 43.2007.1.)

 Location.
 41° 14.85′ N, 85° 54.65′ W. Marker is near Warsaw, Indiana, in Kosciusko County.
 Marker can be reached from the intersection of Old U.S. 30 and Road 350 N, on the left when traveling west.
-Touch for map.
 Marker is located within the Chinworth Bridge Trailhead Park.
-Park in parking lot and walk to the marker.
+Park in parking Touch for map.
 Marker is in this post office area: Warsaw IN 46580, United States of America.
+Touch for directions.

 More about this marker.
 There is also a gazebo located in the park with information about the history of the Lincoln Highway.

 Also see . . .
 The Chinworth Bridge at Kosciusko County Historical Society Website.
 (Submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana.
 This page has been viewed 655 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana. • Bill Pfingsten was the editor who published this page.